-Some only talk about it - others take it regularly: We are talking about CBD oil - often touted as an anti-inflammatory, pain reliever and relaxing agent.
+Some only talk about it - others take it regularly: We are talking about CBD oil - often touted as an anti-inflammatory, pain reliever and relaxing agent, it developed a real hype.
+But what about pain, relaxation and the duration of the effect?
 In this post you will find out everything about CBD oil and what you have to consider when buying.

 CBD oil is currently on everyone's lips among performers and biohackers.
-If you don't know the oil, you associate the oil with an intoxicating effect.
+Those who do not know the oil often associate it directly with an intoxicating effect.
 After all, CBD oil contains a cannabinoid (cannabidiol) obtained from the hemp plant.
-Contrary to many opinions, cannabidiol (CBD) has nothing to do with the intoxicating effects of the most famous cannabinoid called THC.
+Contrary to popular belief, cannabidiol (CBD) has nothing to do with the intoxicating effects of the most famous cannabinoid called THC.
 CBD is neither intoxicating, nor are euphoric feelings of happiness caused by taking CBD oil.

-Unfortunately, the cannabidiol contained in CBD oil is repeatedly associated with the ingredient THC contained in the hemp plant.
+Unfortunately, the cannabidiol contained in CBD oil is repeatedly associated with the ingredient THC contained in the cannabis plant.
 CBD and THC are two different mechanisms of action with different effects and properties.
-We'll show you why that is.
+We'll show you why.

 THC is the tetrahydrocannabinol contained in the hemp plant (Cannabis sativa, Cannabis indica or other types of cannabis), which has been studied for many years due to its psychoactive properties.
 The most obvious property of THC is its depressant and intoxicating effects.
 The cannabinoid it contains can induce a feeling of well-being and euphoria.

-But did you know that THC is not the only active ingredient, but that the hemp plant consists of over 60 different cannabinoids?
-So far, scientists have only dealt with THC - now CBD - a cannabinoid of the hemp plant synthesized by Raphael Mechoulam, is increasingly becoming the focus.
+But did you know that THC is not the only active ingredient, that the hemp plant consists of over 60 different cannabinoids?
+So far, scientists have only dealt with THC - now CBD, a cannabinoid of the hemp plant synthesized by Raphael Mechoulam, is increasingly becoming the focus.

 Both THC and CBD are now among the best-known cannabinoids in the hemp plant, but CBD is neither psychoactive nor intoxicating.
 The CBD oil available in Germany may contain traces of THC, but these are negligible with a maximum proportion of 0,2 percent, so that the oil is also legally available in stores in this country.
 CBD is usually offered as a capsule, liquid for e-cigarettes or in conjunction with hemp oil.

-Hemp oil is not a special oil, but a generic term for oils that are made from hemp.
+Hemp oil is not a special oil, but a generic term for oils made from hemp or hemp extract.
 Usually, hemp oil is a particularly high-quality vegetable oil that is created by pressing hemp seeds.

 These oils are rich in omega-3 fatty acids, vitamins and minerals.
 Because of these properties, hemp oil is often used as the basis for CBD oil.